-Ethiopian Pilot Had Problems With Boeing 737 Max 8 Flight Controls — He Wasn't Alone
+FAA Grounds Boeing 737 Max Planes In U.S., Pending Investigation

 "There are not enough inspectors on the payroll to really have a 'Gotcha!' oversight," he said.
 "So they cooperate very closely.
 And it's a relationship that encourages the admittance of mistakes, it's a relationship that has given us a very great system.
 But in times like this, it's a relationship that certainly people question."

-With the FAA increasingly alone in backing Boeing's jetliner, those questions include speculation about whether Boeing executives may have tried to influence the Trump administration in an effort to tamp down safety concerns about the 737 Max 8 — the fastest-selling plane in Boeing's history, with more than 5,000 ordered.
+Those questions include speculation about whether Boeing executives might have tried to influence the Trump administration in an effort to tamp down safety concerns about the 737 Max 8 — the fastest-selling plane in Boeing's history, with more than 5,000 ordered.

-Boeing CEO Dennis Muilenburg has spoken directly to Trump about the crash, according to Reuters, which notes that the two businessmen have also spoken several times in the past — including negotiations over the price of the new Air Force One.
+Boeing CEO Dennis Muilenburg has spoken directly to Trump about the crash, according to Reuters, which notes that the two men have also spoken several times in the past — including negotiations over the price of the new Air Force One.
 The news agency also notes that acting Defense Secretary Patrick Shanahan was a longtime Boeing manager.
 And Nikki Haley, Trump's former U.N. ambassador, has been nominated to join Boeing's board.

-The new questions are surfacing months after U.S. pilots criticized Boeing in the wake of the Lion Air disaster, saying the plane maker had not provided enough information or training about a critical aspect of its new flight control system, as NPR's David Schaper reported in November.
+The questions are surfacing months after U.S. pilots criticized Boeing in the wake of the Lion Air disaster, saying the plane-maker had not provided enough information or training about a critical aspect of its new flight control system, as NPR's David Schaper reported in November.

+In both disasters, flight tracking data shows the pilots struggled to keep their aircrafts' noses up and maintain altitude — an issue that U.S. regulators sought to address late last year, sending an emergency directive for all Boeing 737 Max 8 and Max 9 planes and warning of an "unsafe condition" that could lead to "excessive nose-down attitude, significant altitude loss, and possible impact with terrain."

-Several U.S. pilots have reported having trouble controlling Boeing 737 Max planes early in their flights, using NASA's Aviation Safety Reporting System to flag issues they encountered while flying the airliner.
+Several U.S. pilots who reported having trouble controlling Boeing 737 Max planes early in their flights used NASA's Aviation Safety Reporting System to flag issues they encountered.

 "In two cases, pilots flying in the U.S. late last year had their planes pitch down unexpectedly after departures.
 Both times, the crew disengaged the autopilot and were able to keep flying safely," NPR's Russell Lewis reports.
-"In a third report, a pilot complained that the Boeing 737 MAX's flight manual was inadequate and 'almost criminally insufficient.'"
+"In a third report, a pilot complained that the Boeing 737 MAX's flight manual was inadequate and 'almost criminally insufficient.' "

-On Tuesday, the Allied Pilots Association, which represents of American Airlines' 15,000 pilots, issued a statement saying the union "remains confident in the Boeing 737 Max and in our members' ability to safely fly it."
+On Tuesday, the Allied Pilots Association, which represents American Airlines' 15,000 pilots, issued a statement saying the union "remains confident in the Boeing 737 Max and in our members' ability to safely fly it."

 The group said its pilots "have the necessary training and experience to troubleshoot problems and take decisive actions on the flight deck to protect our passengers and crew."